NotTacoz/jacaranda/content/notes/chemistry/11ATOMIC-STRUCTURES.md

 		- this also means that the positively charged region is a small part of the atom.
 	3. some alpha particles were deflected (significantly)
 		- reconfirms that protons must be concentrated at the centre of the atom (nucleus)
+	- expectations of the atom was that
+		- the alpha particles pass through the atom or none passes through, but instead some were deflected.
 - ### rutherfords model
 	- atom comprises of mostly empty space. the space is occupied by electrons.
 	- electron orbits a small central region (0.05%)